 “The future of our whole community depends on generosity, support and, compassion for those who are the most impacted by this global challenge,” says Vanessa Reed, President and CEO of New Music USA.
 “It’s an honor to manage this fund in collaboration with visionary composers and musicians who share this belief – with the support of longstanding foundational supporters, alongside the hundreds of music practitioners who have kindly donated to this cause.”

-The Megève Festival Savoy Truffle in Megève France will be presenting 2 work of James Sellars during their August 14-30, 2020 Festival.
+The Megève Festival Savoy Truffle in Megève, France will present 2 works of James Sellars during their August 14-30, 2020 Festival.
 His orchestra piece, Afterwards, will be performed by the Orchestra Symphonique de Karlsbad, conducted by Robert David Coleman on Saturday, August 29, 2020.
-On the same concert, pianist Saleem About Ashkar will perform James Sellars Three Nocturnes for solo piano.
+On the same concert, pianist Saleem About Ashkar will perform James Sellars' Three Nocturnes for solo piano.